 The eye for an eye theory is a compelling view that seems to be supported not only by moral common sense but also through tradition and philosophical thought.
 Kant’s view is first expressed by the principle of equality with the “belief that a person deserves is related to what he does” (Kant 156).
 All other acts of crime can take a literal application, requiring the government to tailor punishment to individual crime categories by fines and jail time.
 The proportionality principle can help play a legitimate role in our thinking about how punishment should be implied.
 Von Hirsch states if we want to enforce the commensurate deserts principle we should support it with information about what level of punishment would be needed to prevent the crimes.

 The Best Bet Argument by Van den Hagg ensures that any policy that societies create is a gamble.
 There has not been any proof that deterrence of the death penalty works does not work, that being said, why should innocent people be at risk by murderers.
 Society should consider the potential benefits of taking criminal out of the streets thus protecting valuable innocent lives.
 Society should bet that it does work and value the saving of innocent lives more highly than the loss of the ones who commit the crime.
 It could be argued that the death penalty not deter as much as we would prefer due to the fact of its inconsistent and rare use today.
 If future criminals perceived the outcome of murdering the death penalty, wouldn’t they be more reluctant to kill others?
 Van den Hagg argues that we should follow the conventional sense, it teaches the higher the cost of something, it will decrease the number of people who choose to do it because murderers are not deterred by life in prison but are deterred by the death penalty.

+It looks like you have not met the length requirements of the paper.
+I would work on constructing out your Introduction a little more with a vivid example.
+Some clear transition statements would be good for each part as well I was a little unclear what side you were taking in the meat of the paper.
+All in all a good start

 In the case of Stanley Wiliams, it brought light to the public to reflect on the purpose of the death penalty.
 Is the purpose of the death penalty to remove from society someone who would cause more harm.
 Alternatively, is the death penalty to remove someone who is incapable of rehabilitation?
 Lastly, is the death penalty to deter others from committing murder (White).
 As of 2008, 58 countries worldwide have retained the death penalty for an ordinary capital crime, including the United States of America.
 The United States is the only westernized democracy not to have abolished the death penalty.
 Arguments commonly made to eliminate the death penalty is that it is cruel and unusual punishment, it is used disproportionately against lower-income demographics, and some religious groups such as the Roman Catholic Church oppose the death penalty as not being pro-life.
 As of 2008, 139 countries worldwide have abolished the death penalty based on moral grounds (White).
 There are many reasons why the death penalty should be abolished to include it is immoral, it does not deter murder and affects minorities disproportionately, and it is an economic drain on taxpayers.
 As of 2009, the state of California alone death row costs taxpayers $114 million a year.
 California has only executed thirteen people since 1976 which cost $250 million per execution.